Audience

 Section 48A of the

-Crime and Corruption Act 2001 (Qld) (the Act) requires the Department to have a policy about how the Department will deal with complaints that involve or may involve corruption of the Director-General.
+Crime and Corruption Act 2001 (Qld) (the Act) requires the department to have a policy about how the department will deal with complaints that involve or may involve corruption of the Director-General.
 Under the Act, the policy may nominate a person other than the Director-General to notify the Crime and Corruption Commission (CCC) of the complaint and to deal with the complaint.
-The provisions of the Act that regulate how the Director-General as the public official of the Department is to notify or deal with a complaint also apply to the nominated person.
+The provisions of the Act that regulate how the Director-General as the public official of the department is to notify or deal with a complaint also apply to the nominated person.

+- ensures complaints that reasonably indicate reportable conduct in relation to a child are identified and managed in accordance with the reportable conduct scheme under the CSO Act, including meeting all relevant notification obligations.
 For complaints about the suspected fraud, corruption or misconduct by any employee other than the Director-General, refer instead to the Reporting fraud and corruption procedure.

 This procedure should be read in conjunction with the Complaints and grievances management policy.